 Favorite Northern Virginia Small Towns Near Washington DC

-Here, in alphabetical order, are our favorite Northern Virginia small towns and tips on what to do during your visit.
+Below, in alphabetical order, are favorite Northern Virginia small towns near Washington DC.
+You'll find tips on what to do and places to go in each small town during your visit.
 Follow the links for more details to plan your outing.
-Driving tips and a map of these Northern Virginia small towns are below.
+Then scroll down for driving tips and a map of these Northern Virginia small towns.

 The tiny town of Bluemont, at the western edge of Loudoun County, combines excellent hiking with a winery, cidery, and two craft breweries for a perfect day trip from Washington DC.
 Bluemont is home to Bears Den Overlook, one of the best family hikes in Northern VA and a beautiful spot to watch the sunset.
 Or tackle a more challenging stretch on the Appalachian Trail to the view from Raven Rocks.

 After your hike, you can enjoy wine or brews with a stunning view at Bluemont Vineyards and Dirt Farm Brewing.
 Down the hill is Henway Hard Cider and the you-pick fields and play areas of Great Country Farms.
 Enjoy a treat or casual lunch at the Bluemont General Store, then take a scenic drive on the historic Snickersville Turnpike.

 Plan your visit with our guide: Clifton Virginia Day Trip: A Charming Small Town Near Washington DC.